philgyford/django-ditto/README.rst

 .. image:: https://coveralls.io/repos/github/philgyford/django-ditto/badge.svg?branch=master
   :target: https://coveralls.io/github/philgyford/django-ditto?branch=master

 A collection of Django apps for copying things from third-party sites and services.
-Very much in-progress.
+This is still in-progress and things may change.
 Requires Python 3.4 or 3.5, and Django 1.8 or 1.9.

-Currently, it copies your Bookmarks from `Pinboard <https://pinboard.in/>`_, your Tweets and Favorites from `Twitter <https://twitter.com/>`_, and your Photos, Photosets and original images/videos from `Flickr <https://flickr.com/>`_.
-See possible future services in `this issue <https://github.com/philgyford/django-ditto/issues/23>`_.
-These work well, but there may be changes as this is still in development.
+Currently, Ditto copies Photos, Photosets and original images/videos from `Flickr <https://flickr.com/>`_, Bookmarks from `Pinboard <https://pinboard.in/>`_, and Tweets and Favorites from `Twitter <https://twitter.com/>`_.
+It can save these things for one or more account on each service.
+See possible future services, and overall progress, in `this issue <https://github.com/philgyford/django-ditto/issues/23>`_.

-Public and private Tweets, Photos and Bookmarks are copied, but only public ones are displayed in the included views and templates; non-public ones are only visible in the Django admin.
+Public and private Tweets, Photos and Bookmarks are copied, but only public ones are displayed in the included Django views and templates; non-public ones are only visible in the Django admin.

-The docs below are hasty; I'm not expecting anyone else to use this yet.
+The docs below are a bit hasty; I'm not expecting anyone else to use this yet.

 ##############